Azure/linux-on-azure-levelup/Module 3 - Securing Workloads - E2E Security/secure-infra.md

 ### Step 2: Create cloud-init file

-We're going ti use the frontend VM at our next Lab.
+We're going to use the frontend VM at our next Lab.
 Installing some prerequisetes like firewall(ufw) , apparmor* etc.

 ```bash
 cat << EOF > cloud-init.txt